Spring Thoughts: "What Is It?"

 Early one summer I spent a month pretty much sitting.
 Having experienced a challenging and exhausting couple of years, I was afforded time to decompress, reflect, and watch the world around me unfold.

 At the same time chives, bluebells, parsley, oregano and day lilies began appearing in the beds bordering my house and growing with them a plant I didn't recognize but which reminded me of a weed I had once mistaken for a daisy.
 "The only difference between a flower and a weed is your opinion," a gardener friend told me when I asked if he knew what the plant was.
-I thanked him and took a picture to a local nursery for identification.
+I thanked him and took a picture of it to a local nursery for identification.
 They didn't know what it was either, but one of the workers asked me if I liked it.
 I rolled my eyes.

 Would it have been a tragedy for me to have pulled out my Sweet William, mistaking it for a weed?
 Maybe not.
 But how delightful to have had opportunity to know its name and what it needed!
 Knowing something well enough to name is what we do as we care for our small part of this planet.